MG977/GIS4schools-RS/_build/html/_sources/rs_satelliteimages.rst.txt

 	False colour composite.

+.. note:: **False colour synthesis:** |br|
+	NIR band → Red colour |br|
+	Red band → Green colour |br|
+	Green band → Blue colour

-- False colour (urban) (:numref:`Fig15_EObrowser`).
+- **False colour (urban)** (:numref:`Fig15_EObrowser`).
 This colour composite is used to highlight details in the urbanized areas more clearly and spot wildfires.
-It uses two shortwave infrared (SWIR) spectral bands and the red spectral bands, represented as red, green and blue colours respectively:
+It uses two shortwave infrared (SWIR) spectral bands and the Red spectral bands, represented as Red, Green and Blue colours respectively:

 	- Vegetation is green,
 	- Urban areas are white, grey, or purple,